sudarsunkannan/CS519/homework1/homework1.md

 The part 3 of homework is an attempt to reduce the cost of page fault handling cost.
-Every time a page fault occurs, instead of allocating only one page, you are required to allocate 2 or more pages after a page fault.
+Every time a page fault occurs, instead of allocating only one page, you are required to allocate two or more pages after a page fault.
 For example, one page for the actual faulting address (say, addr X) and the next page (say, addr X + 4096).
 For this, you will modify the OS virtual memory fault handler.